haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 tags: computing, streams, elixir, java, c#
 ---

-Streams have always been a complicated topic, but with a little help from some snippets, hopefully we can make it right today.
+Streams have always been a complicated topic, but with a little help from some examples, hopefully we can make it right today.

 Streams are, in essence, a sequence of data elements which are available over time.
 Just like an actual stream